Koredotcom/docs/docs/xo/automation/use-cases/dialogs/voice-call-properties.md

 <strong>Note</strong>: The <strong>Customize Retries Behavior</strong> function is supported only for
  the <strong>IVR</strong> channel at the Entity, Confirmation, and Message nodes.
    </td>
-   <td>- Entity,
+   <td>Entity,
 <br>
-- Confirmation,
+Confirmation,
 <br>
-- Standard Responses<br>and Welcome Message
+Standard Responses<br>and Welcome Message
    </td>
    <td>IVR
    </td>